If you want a really tasty and healthy start to your day, try this Bircher muesli with nuts and seeds.

 Please note that if you eat cinnamon on a daily basis then it is important to eat the right kind, Click on Cinnamon Spice for more information.

 Fruit juice also has a high concentration of sugar but out of all juices, apple juice is the best.
-I use cloudy 100% pure apple juice for my bircher muesli.
+I use either pure pomegranate juice or cloudy 100% pure apple juice for my bircher muesli.

 You might think that I am picky but I also buy organic oats.
 Oats contain gluten but not "gliadin", which is a specific sub-set of gluten and what causes allergic reactions.